RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 12.md

 When they had gotten inside and Debug had pushed her against the wall, Trouble could only think this was it.
 That she had somehow let slip that she felt more than respect for their friend, that they might need to wear some of the clothes they would buy out of the store.
 Especially fresh underwear.

-They'd closed their eyes, expecting the next thing they would feel would be the familiar gentleness of lips pressed against lips.
-Of the same hunger that filled her daydreams of when they had first shared a kiss.
+They'd closed their eyes, expecting the next thing they would feel would be the familiar gentleness of lips pressed against lips and the same hunger that filled her daydreams of when they had first shared a kiss.

 But instead Debug teased her.
 Gotten close enough she could feel their breath on her skin, and instead of kissing Trouble, they had run a hand through her hair and complimented their new look.
 Before walking off and leaving them unsatisfied.

 Now minutes later, standing amongst the shirts and tops, they couldn't think of anything that wasn't Bug's hands on their body.
 Not helping in this matter, Bug kept on bringing clothes up to them, pressing the garment against them, letting skin touch skin with their hands against her bare shoulder.
 Trouble had never been much of a physical affection person before, but this felt like a step beyond teasing.
 A hunger she didn't know was real had awoken in her and here was her friend taunting her with a taste, tantalizing her even.

 "Yeah, I think this would look good on you.
-Does you like how it feels?"
+Do you like how it feels?"
 Bug once again came close enough to grab to taunt her, holding a shirt up in a fist to gently lean against her cheeks.
 The urge to simply lean into that touch, to grab their hand and hold it close, to return the gesture.

 It felt unfair that she was the only one affected by this.

 "Actually..."
 Trouble interrupted, blindly grabbing a garment off the rack.
 "I think you'd look cute in this.
 I've got enough to try one a few, do you wanna come with me to the change rooms and we'll give it a go?
 See if it fits."
 Trouble had no plan, but if she could put the idea of herself taking off clothes into Bug's mind they might be on even footing.

 "Sure, that looks comfy.
 I think there's a giant sign on the wall saying the change rooms are over there."
-They said, pointing behind them.
+They said pointing behind them, seemingly unphased.
 "We don't have unlimited time so we should start making some choices in case they give us a time limit soon."

 Bug took her hand again and lead her off.